gvwilson/thirdbit/src/fiction/iffy/index.md

 Right now,
 she had some thinking to do
 and she didn't want to be disturbed.

+*Imagine being born with cataracts in your eyes, unable to see anything more than blurs of light.
+Now imagine that one day someone removed them.
+You would still only see blurs because your brain would never have had a chance to learn that this pattern is a wall and this other pattern is a chair.
+People might have told you that things looked smaller if they were far away, but the words alone wouldn't mean anything.
+It would be weeks or months before you could make sense of the signals your eyes were now able to send to your brain, but it would get easier with practice.*

+*Later,
+Iffy would wonder whether talking to the machines was getting easier because she had been doing it more often, or because of her time with Sandrine, or because she now knew where her ability had come from.
+In the end she decided it didn't matter.
+What mattered was that diving into that other world of information felt more like opening her eyes each time she did it.
+Finding what she wanted was still difficult, but what had once seemed as chaotic as the Dance Hall market in Rothera now had… structure.
+She didn't understand it yet,
+but for the first time she felt that she might.*

 *Wireframes swam in the darkness.
 The hovercraft had been built as a blockade runner in Tashkent